sufyanadam/replace-placeholders/README.md

 # Replace Placeholders GitHub Action

+Find and replace for GitHub Actions.
+Ever wish you could run `sed s/FIND/REPLACE/g` recursively in a directory of your project?
+This action is for you!
 Replace all occurrences of placeholders found in files of the provided directory matching the provided filename pattern with the provided replacement values.